CNname/android-app-development/README.md

 Exercise four - Loading images and playing back music.

-I Tested the music playback on android emulator with mp3 files and with Asus tablet using flac files.
+I tested the music playback on android emulator with mp3 files and with Asus tablet using flac files.
 Both worked.
 I left it so that it now seeks flac files.